Sweet and salty crunchy caramel corn drizzled with white and dark chocolate!

 Yeah, just make a second batch.
 The first one won’t last long enough to make it across the street.

-- 4 tablespoons butter, plus more for baking sheet
+- 4 tablespoons tablespoons butter, plus more for baking sheet

-- 10 cups plain unsalted popped (from ½ cup kernels or a 3.3-ounce bag microwave popcorn) popcorn
+- 10 cups plain unsalted popped popcorn (from 1/2 cup kernels or a 3.3-ounce bag microwave popcorn)

 - Preheat oven to 300 degrees.
 Butter a large rimmed baking sheet, set aside.
 Place popcorn in a large bowl and said aside.